Shaaali/identity-apps/docs/references/conditional-auth/api-reference.md

 `setCookie(response, name, value, properties)`

-This functions sets a new cookie.
+This function sets a new cookie.
 It includes the parameters listed below.

 - **Parameters**